21 Jul Artificial Sweeteners: My Pet Peeve

 Most of you know that I am in no way a fan of eating sugar in any regularity.
-Let’s explore why these imitation sugars have problems all their own.
+Now, let’s explore why these imitation sugars have problems all their own.

 The Word Artificial Should Raise A Red Flag

 Fake sugars like aspartame, saccharin, sorbitol, and Sucralose, are dubbed nonnutritive because they are bankrupt of any nutrition.
 You commonly know them as Equal, NutraSweet, Sweet’N Low, Splenda, and TwinSweet.
 Or perhaps even the “natural” sugar known as stevia.
 All of these are nutrient deficient.
 All sugar alcohols are highly refined.
 These sugar substitutes are artificial and the word artificial should be enough of a red flag for you to realize that you should not consume them.

 They are packaged as a low-fat or zero fat alternatives to sugar.
 Food manufacturers hide them in the low calorie or zero calorie processed food.
 The slick marketing of these fake sugars plays off the mindless constant banter that all calories are bad.
 These smooth marketers have the population at-large brainwashed and afraid of calories.
 The truth is that not all calories are bad.

 I recently viewed a tweet on Twitter that made this point.
-It read something like, eat 2000 calories a day in Skittles and alcohol for three months versus 2000 calories a day of meat, eggs, or fish.
+It read something like: Eat 2000 calories a day in Skittles and alcohol for three months versus 2000 calories a day of meat, eggs, or fish.
 Let’s see how you feel in the end.
 Okay, it’s a little extreme, but the point is crystal clear.